Ian Kiernan: Awards

 In 1998, Kiernan was the recipient of the UNEP Sasakawa Prize.
 The prize is awarded every year to individuals with an established track record of achievement and the potential to make outstanding contributions to the protection and management of the environment consistent with UNEP's policies and objectives.
 He received the World Citizenship Award from the World Association of Girl Guides and Girl Scouts in 1999.

 In 2001, Kiernan was awarded the Centenary Medal for "service to the Clean Up Australia Campaign and the Clean up the World Campaign".

 In 2006 Kiernan received a Lifetime Achievement Award from the National Trust of Australia (NSW).

 The 2007 Reader's Digest "Most Trusted Poll" voted Clean Up Australia as the country's most trusted environmental charity and Kiernan as the fourth "most trustworthy" Australian.
 In 2008 in the same poll Kiernan was ranked number three.

-Kiernan was also the recipient of Toastmasters International Communications and Leadership Award, the Berger-Sullivan Tourism Award, the International Banksia Award and the 1999 Building World Citizenship Award.
+Kiernan was also the recipient of the Toastmasters International Communications and Leadership Award, the Berger-Sullivan Tourism Award, the International Banksia Award, and the 1999 Building World Citizenship Award.

-Controversy
+Personal life and death

 In 2014, Kiernan pleaded guilty to a DUI charge in Sydney, following a previous charge for the same offence in 1998.
-This record was cited by the New South Wales Government when Kiernan was overlooked for the honour of having a Sydney ferry named after him.
+This record was cited by the government of New South Wales when Kiernan was overlooked for the honour of having a Sydney ferry named after him.

-Death

 He died on 16 October 2018 in Sydney at the age of 78.
 He is survived by his daughters Sally and Pip and son Jack.